codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

-I am pretty proud of myself for deciding
+I am pretty proud of myself for deciding to

 ## Description